 If I hadn’t seen it with my own eyes, I might not have believed a film like this even existed.
 Sleep Dealer (2008) is a Mexican science fiction film set in the near future.
-It may be the only true “Mundane SF” film ever produced.
-While it can’t compete visually with what passes for SF in Hollywood these days, it’s a far better film — and certainly one of the best SF films I’ve seen in a long time.
+It may be the only true “Mundane SF” film I’ve ever seen, and while it can’t compete visually with what passes for SF in Hollywood these days, it’s a far better film — and certainly one of the best SF films I’ve seen in a long time.

-This one is in extremely limited release, but I highly recommend seeking it out — it’s definitely a unique and powerful film, that should appeal to fans of good independent cinema and cravers of realistic, near-future science fiction alike.
+Sleep Dealer is in extremely limited release, but I highly recommend seeking it out — it’s definitely a unique and memorable film that should appeal to fans of good independent cinema and cravers of realistic, near-future science fiction alike.
 (Thanks for spotting this one, Steven!)